abhishekluv/abhishekluv/README.md

 # Hi, I’m Abhishek

-**Full-Stack .NET Developer & Freelance Consultant** with ~14 years of hands-on experience building and maintaining web applications for small teams and enterprise clients.
+**Full-Stack .NET Developer (Freelance/Contract)** with ~14 years of hands-on experience building and maintaining web applications for small teams and enterprise clients.

 ---